KatDan/Arkanoid/README.md

 ## User documentation

 The goal of this game is to survive all the levels.
-Using a paddle, the player ejects a ball or reflects it to destroy all the bricks above in the current level.
+Using a paddle, the player ejects a ball or reflects it to destroy all the bricks above in current level.
 Each type of brick needs to be hit a certain amount of times before it is destroyed.
 If there are no bricks left, the level is completed and player proceeds to a more difficult level.
 The game currently contains 3 levels.